farazfp/PQ-NMGlossary-/content/index.md

   An apparatus in new materialist thought denotes the material and institutional systems that condition practices and perceptions. <details>   <summary>💡More context</summary>For cyborg writing practices, this concept can be used to interrogate the infrastructural and normative frameworks that shape digital pedagogies and GenAI tools.
 It provides a lens to critique and redesign the educational apparatus to be more inclusive of multiplicity and distributed agency. </details>
 ### Apparatus x Assemblage

-  This concept explores the interplay between organized systems (apparatus) and emergent networks (assemblages). <details>   <summary>💡More context</summary>It is especially pertinent in contexts where human instructors, AI systems, and digital platforms converge.
+  This concept explores the interplay between organized systems (apparatus) and emergent networks (assemblages). and this is  [[#Becoming|becoming]] and this is the ln version of [becoming](#Becoming)<details>   <summary>💡More context</summary>It is especially pertinent in contexts where human instructors, AI systems, and digital platforms converge.
 The mapping highlights opportunities for reconfiguring hierarchies within classrooms, suggesting a dynamic interface where established structures temporarily merge with unexpected, emergent interactions. </details>
 ### Assemblages: Assembling the Unassembled

-  Assemblages refer to the temporary, fluctuating unions among heterogeneous entities. <details>   <summary>💡More context</summary> In the realm of cyborg writing, they denote the fusion of instructor expertise, student creativity, and AI-generated content.
+  Assemblages refer to the temporary, fluctuating unions among heterogeneous entities.
+An assemblage is a dynamic constellation of heterogeneous elements—human, nonhuman, material, discursive, technological—that come together temporarily to produce particular effects or phenomena.
+In postqualitative inquiry, assemblages are not static structures but are always in the process of becoming, shaped by the ongoing interactions and intra-actions of their components. <details>   <summary>💡More context</summary> In the realm of cyborg writing, they denote the fusion of instructor expertise, student creativity, and AI-generated content.
 This concept invites research into the spontaneous, evolving nature of collaborative writing and learning practices, where meaning is continuously negotiated and reassembled. </details>
 ### Authorship
 Authorship, traditionally associated with individual creativity and ownership, is reimagined in postqualitative and new materialist frameworks as a distributed, collective, and emergent process.<details>   <summary>💡More context</summary> The presence of GenAI in writing instruction complicates notions of originality, intention, and authority, as texts are increasingly co-produced by humans and machines.
 This reconceptualization invites a critical examination of how authorship is negotiated, attributed, and valued within academic and pedagogical contexts, and how these negotiations are entangled with broader sociotechnical assemblages. </details>